IGRINScontact/IGRINScontact.github.io/RRISA_raw.markdown

 ---

 <h1>Raw IGRINS Files</h1>
-The Raw component of RRISA includes all of the frames IGRINS has ever observed before May 2021 including Flats, Darks, Arcs, Targets, and Telluric Standards.
+The Raw component of RRISA includes all of the frames IGRINS has ever observed before December 2021 including Flats, Darks, Arcs, Targets, and Telluric Standards.
 Additionally, this includes the slit-viewer images from acquisition and guiding.
 Some spectral files are not suitable for science.
 For example - exposures interrupted by weather, frames with incorrect exposure times, or mislabeled frames.
 RRISA includes all of the night logs (digital and paper) for all of the IGRINS observations.